Washington, DC Highway Accident Lawyer

 But the unfortunate reality is that, though insurance is good and helpful for drivers, many insurance companies try to pay as little as possible after a motor vehicle accident.
 If they can sniff out any bit of negligence in your driving, many insurers will try to use that to deny your claim or offer a very low settlement.

-Knowing that the responsible party’s insurance company will likely want to pay you as little as possible, you must have a strong, experienced legal team on your side to help protect your interests and to fight against low-ball settlements.
+Knowing that the responsible party’s insurance company will likely want to pay you as little as possible, you must have a strong, experienced legal team on your side to help protect your interests and to push back against low-ball settlements.
 When you hire an experienced and esteemed car accident attorney, the at-fault insurance company will know that they can’t take advantage of you.

 How Much Compensation Can I Claim After a Washington, DC Highway Accident?